ur-tcs/programming-2-ex-11/context_abstraction/README.md

   def compare(x: (A, B), y: (A, B)): Int = ???
 ```

-Example use case: Consider a program for managing an address book.
+Example use case: Consider a program for managing an address book (implemented in the worksheet).
 We would like to sort the addresses by zip codes first and then by street name.
 Two addresses with different zip codes are ordered according to their zip code, otherwise (when the zip codes are the same) the addresses are sorted by street name.
 E.g.

 ```scala
 type Address = (Int, String)